AG7GN/fe-pi/README.md

 		sudo cp /etc/asound.conf /etc/asound.conf.original

-### 2.5 Create `/etc/asound.conf`
+### 2.4 Create `/etc/asound.conf`

 This step will make the virtual audio interfaces we create in `pulseaudio` available to applications that can't use `pulseaudio` directly, like Direwolf.
+These appear to other applications as [ALSA](https://alsa-project.org/wiki/Main_Page) devices.

 As sudo, edit or create `/etc/asound.conf` in a text editor.
 It should contain only the following lines.